echo-devim/InstantTranslator/README.md

 # Instant Translator

-Simple Python script to fastly translate from english to italian any text.
+Simple Python script to fastly translate from english to italian every text in just one-click.
 This application works only with X11.

 You can easily change the code of the application to support your native language.